gaehlerm/SoftwareEngineering/README.md

 "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

 In this chapter we want to look at how code should look like.
 What kind of rules there are to judge the quality of code and some of my personal recommendations what kind of features of your programming language you should, or rather shouldn’t, use.
 In my opinion there are plenty of things, especially in object oriented (OO) programming, that are mostly used due to historic reasons.
 In reality they are usually leading to bad code and should be abandoned.
-In fact, pretty much everything else than plain classes and interfaces should be taken with care in OO programming.
+In fact, pretty much everything else than plain classes and interfaces should be used with care in OO programming.

 But OO programming is by far not the most important topic in this book.
-No matter how good or bad your usage of OO features, you can write good or bad code.
+No matter how good or bad your usage of OO features, you can write good or bad code irrespectively.
 There are more important things to learn throughout this book.
 Most notably the Single Responsibility Principle (SRP), basics on interfaces, testing and naming.
 Furthermore, there are several chapters on how to work with code that has not been written up to current standards and how to collaborate with other programmers.
 Topics that are highly important but are frequently neglected in books on software development.

 This book contains comparably little code.
 It’s more about general concepts or software engineering, rather than concrete code examples.
 Still, some of the concepts are easier to understand with a few lines of code.
 As the programming languages I chose mostly python and a some C++.
 Not because these languages would be better than for example JavaScript, but rather because these are the languages I know.
 And I chose two programming languages as there are some things I could explain only with one or the other.
 Though there are only very few things that are programming language dependent.
 Most things explained here are general recommendations that are valid for pretty much any programming language.